 - Statistics & Research

-The Bill sets out the legal framework for consent to the donation of organs and tissues in Wales for transplantation.
-It will give effect to the Welsh Government’s commitment to introduce a soft opt-out system for deceased organ and tissue donation.
+The Act sets out the legal framework for consent to the donation of organs and tissues in Wales for transplantation.
+It introduces a soft opt-out system for deceased organ and tissue donation.

-The overarching aim of the Bill is to increase the number of organs and tissues available for transplant.
-This will benefit the people of Wales by reducing the number of people dying whilst waiting for a suitable organ to become available and improving the lives of others.
-International evidence suggests donation rates could increase by between 25 and 30 per cent under an opt-out system.
+By increasing the number of organs and tissues available for transplant. the Act will reduce the number of people dying whilst waiting for a suitable organ and improve the lives of others.
+Evidence suggests donation rates could increase by 25-30% under an opt-out system.

-Details on the progress of the Bill are available on the National Assembly for Wales website.
+Full details of the Act are available from the National Assembly for Wales (external website).